 Though the swap is a simple one, the scotch Negroni is very much its own drink.
 “To a degree, all Negronis are chasing the same flavor profile: strong, balanced, bitter, with a sweetness from the vermouth,” says Shawn Soole, a bartender and consultant based in Victoria, B.C., who has been serving his scotch Negroni, the Drunk Uncle, for eight years.
 “But each one is a specialty in its own right.”
 Regan gives it straight: “I don’t think the two can be compared; they’re like apples and oranges.”

-So while my accidental scotch Negroni opened my eyes to the palatability of my least-loved spirit, the cocktail by no means hid scotch’s flavor behind those of a Negroni.
+So while my accidental scotch Negroni opened my eyes to the riffability of the format, the cocktail by no means hid scotch’s flavor behind those of a Negroni.
 “If you use a particularly smoky dram, neither the Campari nor the vermouth will be able to hide that,” says Regan.
 Still, the scotch flavor presents differently in this incarnation.
 “When people say they don’t like a spirit, it usually means they just haven’t tasted the right expression of that spirit,” says Soole.